nbergeland/SalaryCapFantasyFootballDraftOptimizer/README.md

 The system includes visualization capabilities to plot player value against projected points, helping users to visually assess player value.

 # Using the Optimizer

+The Optimization Engine processes player data from an Excel file, formulates a linear programming problem, and solves it to find the optimal player selections.
+It can generate multiple lineup variations by iteratively solving the problem with additional constraints.

 The Fantasy Football Salary Cap Draft Optimizer is a Jupyter notebook application that requires the following workflow:

 Prepare player data in Excel format with Value, Points, Name, and Position columns